Monday, February 8th, from 2-3p.m.

 - LabArchives is a web-based application designed for scientists to organize and share laboratory data with their study team, department, across Partners institutions and with external collaborators.

-No appointment necessary.
+No appointment is necessary.
 We hope to see you then!

 - If you join via the web client, Chromebooks/Chrome OS or Zoom Rooms, you will be unable to join a Breakout Room for 1:1 consultation.